Pros

 With a long history of providing banking services, it’s easy to find positive and negative reviews from Wells Fargo customers.
 Overall, the bank seems to have a solid but not stellar reputation.
 The company has taken more serious and legitimate reputation hits over the years than any number of anonymous online reviewers could deliver, though there’s a fair share of negative customer complaints as well.

 Wells Fargo is not accredited by the Better Business Bureau.
-The BBB has recorded a total of 3,922 customer complaints against Wells Fargo in the past three years.
-More than 2,500 of those complaints were regarding a problem with a product or service; however, there’s no great way to filter business bank reviews from Well’s Fargo other services.
+The BBB has recorded thousands of customer complaints against Wells Fargo in the past three years.
+However, there’s no great way to filter business bank reviews from Wells Fargo’s other services.
 It’s worth noting that the bank seemed responsive and generally satisfied the complaining customers, but the number of negative reviews surrounding this company still gives us pause.

 Here are some specifics regarding Wells Fargo’s business banking products: